• Skip to primary navigation

 • Dried banana chips: If you can find the ones with banana as their only ingredient, that’s best.
 I used Bare Baked Banana Chips because they only use banana.
 Still, it’s okay if you can only find banana chips with some sweetener or oil.

 • Roasted Cashews: Again, if you get the raw, just make sure you toast them.
-Since these nuts are used in a lesser quantity, I did buy the salted roasted cashews.
-If you buy all unsalted nuts, make sure you add about ½ tsp. of salt or to taste when you blend everything up.
+If you buy unsalted nuts, make sure you add about ½ tsp. of salt or to taste when you blend everything up.

 • Molasses: This gives a touch of sweetness, but a more complex flavor than honey, agave syrup, or sugar.